G-Research/ParquetSharp/docs/Encryption.md

 ### Reading Encrypted Files

-Reading encrypted files requires creating `FileDecryptionProperties` with a `CryptoFactory`, and adding these to the `ReaderProperties`:
+Reading encrypted files requires creating `ParquetSharp.FileDecryptionProperties` with a `ParquetSharp.Encryption.CryptoFactory`, and adding these to the `ParquetSharp.ReaderProperties`:

 ```c#
 using var decryptionConfig = new DecryptionConfiguration();